velartrill/velartrill.github.io/orig/kestrel.md

 "Wow.
 Um.
 I'm sorry?"

 He waves her away.
 "It is alright.
 I'm… reasonably certain your logic patch couldn't have actually hurt her.
 If only because of the suit's built-in safeties, which *someone* thoughtfully adjusted for baseline strength and durability beforehand.
+I *wonder* who that could have been.
 But next time, *ask a professional first.*"

 "Yessir.
 I will do that."
 Soshten looks deflated.
 I pat her on the shoulder.

 "I thought it worked great," I tell her.
 She gives me a rueful smile.

 "Up until the point you tried to dance, swim, practice Kapa flex-meditation, or train in *sovran,*" mutters the medic, wiping several large logic trees with a few savage flicks of his wrist.
-He spends a few moments doing incomprehensible things to the computer screen, and then turns to me.
+He spends a few moments doing incomprehensibly abstract things to the computer screen, and then turns to me.
 "I've replaced the patch, Kestrel-ambassador.
 Your movements should hopefully feel more natural now?"

 I hesitantly bend my waist this way and that.
 "I think so, yeah," I murmur.